google/skia/site/docs/user/build.md

 to the file.

-If you find yourself missing a Google signing identity or provisioning profile, you'll want to have a read through go/appledev.
+If you find yourself missing a Google signing identity or provisioning profile, you'll want to have a read through go/appledev and go/ios-signing.

 For signed packages `ios-deploy` makes installing and running them on a device
 easy: